bZxNetwork/bzx.network_website/collections/_posts/2020-10-30-governance-call-80.markdown

 ## Updates:

-*1. Explorer Liquidations Page*
+1. **Explorer Liquidations Page**

     We've improved on the page loading speed for the explorer page, Fulcrum stats page, and the Fulcrum trade page.

-*2. Initial Collateralization Percentage*
+2. **Initial Collateralization Percentage**

-You can now choose the initial collateralization percentage for borrowing on Torque.
+    For borrowing on Torque you can now choose the initial collateralization percentage.

-*3. CHI Token support for Explorer*
+3. **CHI Token support for the Explorer**

     You can use the gas token when you want to liquidate the loan.
 We've also added a transaction indicator for liquidations.

-*4. AAVE and UNI tokens*
+4. **AAVE and UNI tokens**

     You can now use the newly listed tokens on Fulcrum and Torque for trading, lending, and borrowing.

-*5. Fulcrum Price Formula Update*
+5. **Fulcrum Price Formula Update**

     We updated the price formula for Fulcrum based on the maintenance margin/liquidity.

 On the community call that concluded on Friday, Oct 30th, Roman from our team also explained about Flash Loans.
 You can check the sample mentioned on the call [here](https://github.com/bZxNetwork/flashloan-sample).